hypermoist/electrum-hemis/contrib/android/Readme.md

 # Qml GUI

-The Qml GUI is used with Electrum on Android devices, since Electrum 4.4.
+The Qml GUI is used with Electrum-HMS on Android devices, since Electrum-HMS 4.4.
 To generate an APK file, follow these instructions.

-(note: older versions of Electrum for Android used the "kivy" GUI)
+(note: older versions of Electrum-HMS for Android used the "kivy" GUI)

 ## Android binary with Docker